johnwelby1965/cisco_dc_community_of_interest/demos/workshop/Syllabus.md

 *Lab 2* : 30 min. : **Execute a playbook to manage VLANs using Ansible Tower** This lab provides experience configuring Ansible Tower to execute a playbook to manage a VLAN on  IOS-XE devices.

+## Section 240
+*Session 1*  :  60 min. : **Automating ACI with Terraform**
+This lecture develops a working knowledge of Terraform with a focus on managing Cisco ACI recsources.
+It demonstrates how to create a virtual environment using Vagrant and how to install Terraform and the ACI provider.
+It reviews the Terraform taxonomy and how to configure the ACI provider definition.
+It breaks down the Terraform components and workflow to manage ACI resources.

+*Lab 1*  :  60 min.  : **Manage ACI resources**
+This lab provides a hands-on demonstration of how to manage ACI Tenants, VRFs and LLDP policies using Terraform.
+The lab is based on the repository [terraform_aci](https://gitlab.com/joelwking/terraform_aci).

 ## Section 300

 *Session 1* : 45 min. : **GitLab CI/CD Pipeline**